Deathgazeroo/forecast-excercise/README.md

 ```

-so templateUrl properties work as it should
+so templateUrl property work as it should